Black hole entropy in loop quantum gravity picture

 If you are already familiar with some key concepts in linear algebra, such as eigenvectors and eigenvalues, I advise you to read immediately “A short introduction to quantum mechanics I.” It will show you what quantum mechanics is, without complicated details.
 You need not read the other quantum mechanics articles if you feel they are too much, but if you want to know a little more than is explained in the first article, you may want to read “quantum mechanics II” and “quantum mechanics III,” though you can skip the former and still understand the latter.
 If you find "quantum mechanics II" confusing, don't worry and skip to the next articles.
 It should make more sense once you come back to it after reading "quantum mechanics VI."

-The first three articles should be familiar to anyone who learned physics in high school.
-Besides the knowledge on the first three articles and “What is entropy?
-From a macroscopic point of view” listed in the section “Entropy,” the third article assumes the knowledge of basic calculus.
-Besides the first two articles, the fourth article assumes the knowledge of “Differential equations” as listed in “A crash course in calculus, the third part.”
+The first three articles should be accessible to anyone who learned physics in high school.
+The next two articles assume the knowledge in “What is entropy?
+From a macroscopic point of view” listed in the section “Entropy,” and calculus.
+“Boltzmann factor” assumes the knowledge of “Differential equations” as listed in “A crash course in calculus, the third part.”

 Hamiltonian Formulation of Classical Mechanics